-Australian bushfires claim third victim as authorities struggle to reach cut-off areas
+Three dead, several missing as Australia counts the cost of devastating bushfires

 Cooler conditions on Wednesday gave the country a moment to count the cost of the fires, although there were still more than 100 blazes in New South Wales (NSW) state alone and thousands of firefighters on the ground.

-The body of a man was found on Wednesday on the south coast of New South Wales after emergency workers began reaching the most damaged areas, according to the state’s Rural Fire Service (RFS).
+The body of a man was found in a burnt car early on Wednesday on the south coast of New South Wales after emergency workers began reaching the most damaged areas, according to the state’s Rural Fire Service (RFS).

 The death toll is likely to rise, NSW RFS Commissioner Shane Fitzsimmons said.